imengyuan/imengyuan.github.io/_pages/cv.md

 Awards
 ======
-* __2016 - 2017:__ President of the Bontany Association of Life Science College in Sichuan University
+* __2016 - 2017:__ President of the Botany Association of Life Science College in Sichuan University
   * Co-founder and the First President

 * __2016 :__ Sichuan University Challenge Cup Web Designing Contest